guinob17/Django_pro1/README.md

 # Django_pro1

-Studying Django and practicing a lot!
+Studying Django and practicing a lot!!